mila-ai4h/ai4h_databank/README.md

 export OPENAI_API_KEY=sk-...
 export MONGO_URI=...
 export PINECONE_API_KEY=...
 export INSTANCE_TYPE= ... # One of [dev, prod, local].
-Determines where to log all app interactions. export INSTANCE_NAME= ... # An identifier to know which platform we are logging from (e.g. huggingface-server-1)
+Determines where to log all app interactions See the logging section for more details. export INSTANCE_NAME= ... # An identifier to know which platform we are logging from (e.g. huggingface-server-1).
+Stored as metadata when collecting user interactions.
 ```

 To get access to the secrets, contact the app maintainers.